Travelability on the Oregon Coast

 Accessible Beach – MOBI Mats

 The Oregon Coast beach sand is beautiful, but it isn’t always easy to walk on.
-MOBI mats are non-slip, roll-up beach access mats that are helpful for people with disabilities, pedestrians and elderly visitors or parents with strollers.
+Mobi-mats are non-slip, roll-up beach access mats that are helpful for people with disabilities, pedestrians and elderly visitors or parents with strollers.
 Be aware that installation is seasonal.

 Lincoln City